Rohan-s18/Rohan-s18/README.md

 # Rohan Singh
 ## About me
-I am a Computer Science student at Case Western Reserve University graduating this Spring (May, 2024).
-I will be attending Columbia University for graduate school after this to pursue a Masters of Science in Computer Science on a Machine Learning track.
+I am a Graduate Computer Science student at Columbia University on the Machine Learning track.
 I am interested in Quantum Computing, Artificial Intelligence, Machine Learning, Operating System and Low-level programming.
 If you're interested in working on a project with me, please feel free to reach out.
 I also love watching sports, especially baseball in my free time (I am a San Francisco Giants and Cleveland Guardians Fan).

-I am undertaking a research project on a Drug-Drug interaction and Drug-Target interactions using Coupled Tensor-Tensor Completion with the Department of Computer Science at Case Western Reserve University.
-My other research work deals with using Transformer based models for Sequence and Token Classification and using that for Predictive Analysis.
-Some of my side projects include designing and programming embedded systems using Raspberry Pis and Arduino boards.
+I am a Research Assistant for the Al Quraishi Lab at Columbia University.
+I work on Protein-Protein Interaction (PPI) models that model physical binding events that occur between protein chains.

 Check out my personal website **<a href="https://jocularglint54.com">here</a>**